ArmanDavoodi/Copper/ut/readme.md

     -DLOG_TAG=[LOG_TAG]             Only the logs which have their respective bit set to 1, will be printed.
                                     Default value is LOG_TAG_ANY (i.e. No logs are ignored based on TAG).
     -DOUT=[stdout|stderr]           Sets the output stream for the logs.
 Default value is stdout.
-    -DAssertErrorPanic              If used, all AssertErrors will act similar to AssertFatals (i.e. They will crash the program if enabled).
+    -DASSERT_ERROR_PANIC            If used, all AssertErrors will act similar to AssertFatals (i.e. They will crash the program if enabled).
 It is not defined by default.
 ## Locked Arguments:
     -DBUILD=[DEBUG|RELEASE]         Is always set to DEBUG for Test builds.